 Having the ability to quantify our personality strengths in our office has been a wonderful benefit to everyone and has helped us better understand ourselves at the same time.
 These are the ways that my strengths manifest:

 - Positivity – I have a talent for maintaining office morale and boosting individuals who are feeling uninspired, unmotivated, or simply in a funk.
 This quality is also valuable when big changes are about to come our way such as new software being introduced into the office.
-With the positivity trait, I am able to help others see the light at the end of the tunnel and focus on the vision or goal rather than the enormity of the project itself.
+With the positivity trait, I can help others see the light at the end of the tunnel and focus on the vision or goal rather than the enormity of the project itself.

-- Developer – This strength is one that focuses on others.
+- Developer – This strength focuses on others.
 Developers see the potential in other people and help them work toward achieving that potential whether it is in their personal or professional life.
 This is a support role that helps the individual take the lead on their aspirations and provides guidance when guidance is needed.

 - Input – We collect everything!
 This is a mindset that collects data from all sectors of life and stores it away for later use, often not knowing what that later use might be.
 I love this strength because it propels my thirst for knowledge and allows me to hoard data like a Magpie.
-This strength is most connected to my fifth strength, Strategic, but is valuable in all areas of life.
+This strength is most connected to my fifth strength, Strategic, but is valuable in all areas of life as well.

 It has been a fun experiment getting to know these strengths and how to best utilize them in my professional, personal, and educational life.
-By tapping into each of these strengths I have been able to revolutionize decades old procedures in my current office, bringing reporting practices up to modernity and bringing our office one major step closer to embracing a paperless, green environment.
+By tapping into each of these strengths I have been able to revolutionize decades-old procedures in my current office, bringing reporting practices up to modernity, and bringing our office one major step closer to embracing a paperless, green environment.